How to Make a Game on Scratch Step-by-Step for Beginners

 Every new Scratch project includes a Sprite, and there is a library of additional options to choose from.
 Kids can then rename Sprites, add new Sprites, and so forth.
 Scratch sprites are pictures that children can design and program in the Scratch environment.
 Scratch is a visual drag-and-drop coding tool for young innovators (as opposed to text-based coding).

-In Scratch, how to make a custom sprite Making a character in Scratch is known as "painting a sprite.
+In Scratch coding courses for kids, they will learn how to make a custom sprite Making a character in Scratch which is known as "painting a sprite”.
 The procedure is straightforward and can be completed by following the steps below:

 • Select a sprite by clicking the "choose a sprite" button in the bottom right corner.